cgtobi/docs/docs/03_Plugin_System/03_Index.js.md

 ### Index.js aka the plugin's core

-The index.js file of every plugin is where the magic goes on.
+The index.js file of every plugin is where the magic happens.
 It has some predefined and mandatory functions and a standardized layout.
-Depending on you'r plugin's category, this structure needs to change accordingly.
-We'll start by detailing a generic plugin structure.
+Depending on your plugin's category, this structure needs to change accordingly.
+We will start by detailing a generic plugin structure.

 ### Generic structure

-The first part is about module dependencies, we'll need to list all the node modules our plugin depends on (example taken from Spotify plugin).
+The first part is about module dependencies, where all the node module dependencies for the plugin are listed. (example taken from Spotify plugin)

 ```javascript
 'use strict';